 The islands of French Polynesia have long been a popular destination for queer travellers, but the Polynesian culture also has a fascinating and ancient history with Māhū – a distinct third gender.
 Like the two-spirited people of Indigenous North America, or Thai kathoey, the Māhū were born men…but embrace their feminine energy.

 They were first documented in the 16th century.

-The earliest known reference to Māhū people was in 1789.
-William Bligh, Captain of the Bounty, wrote in his logbook about “people very common in Otaheitie called Mahoo…who although I was certain was a man, had great marks of effeminacy about him.”
-Notably, they weren’t just tolerated, but embraced as caretakers of children and the elderly.
+The earliest known reference to the Māhū people was in 1789.
+William Bligh, Captain of the Bounty, wrote in his logbook about “people very common in Otaheitie called Mahoo…who, although I was certain was a man, had great marks of effeminacy about him.”
+Notably, they weren’t just tolerated but embraced as caretakers of children and the elderly.
 Even back then.

 Being Māhū wasn’t a ‘medical condition’.

 Unlike modern Western society, which dives into the psychiatry of the individual and gender identity, being Māhū is considered a culture-bound transsexuality with a distinct – and respected – history.
 An Māhū was definitely different, but there was nothing unusual about this third gender.
 For example, if a young boy exhibited feminine energy, they would simply be raised alongside the girls.
 Rather than hunting or going to war, they would sing and dance with women…, and it was no big deal.
 They were even respected and trusted enough to become servants of the noble class once they grew older.

 There was nothing great about Colonialism, especially when it came to encounters with anyone ‘different’.
 But while the Māhū may not have been loudly embraced by the newcomers, they were not extinguished.
 Colonists realized they were an important element of domestic help and sometimes downright essential…whether they wanted to admit it or not.

 French painter Gaugin was mistaken for a Māhū.